AndBible/docs-wiki/FAQ.md

 ## I found text issue in one of the Bible / Commentary etc. modules in And Bible.

 And Bible developers don't fix module issues.
-Modules to And Bible are provided primarily via JSword engine, which uses Sword modules by Crosswire.
-Thus, you should report your problem to Crosswire modules team.
+Modules to And Bible are provided primarily via JSword engine, which uses Sword modules by multiple providers.
+You can determine who provides the module from the Download Documents list.
+If you have an issue we encourage you to contact them directly.

-You can report module issues directly via their [issue tracker](https://tracker.crosswire.org/projects/MOD/)

-You can also get in touch with them via email to their [email list](https://www.crosswire.org/mailman/listinfo/sword-devel) or via their other [contact methods](http://crosswire.org/contact/).
+**Crosswire:** Use their [issue tracker](https://tracker.crosswire.org/projects/MOD/)  You can also get in touch with them via email to their [email list](https://www.crosswire.org/mailman/listinfo/sword-devel) or via their other [contact methods](http://crosswire.org/contact/).

+**eBible:** Submit a message through their [online form](https://ebible.org/cgi-bin/contact.cgi)

+**AndBible/AndBible Extra:** Raise and issue on our [Github issues page](https://github.com/AndBible/and-bible/issues)

 ## I have older phone, that doesn't have Android 4.4+.
 Can I use And Bible?